-Furthermore, tribal court has the power to hold any perpetrator in civil contempt for violating a protection order, and the reader can find information and resources about civil contempt under thetab.
+Furthermore, any tribal court has the power to hold any perpetrator in civil contempt for violating a protection order, and the reader can find information and resources about civil contempt under thetab.
 Finally, if the victim is married to the perpetrator or has a preexisting romantic relationship with the perpetrator, there can be many other negative repercussions for the perpetrator in civil court.
-The reader can learn more about these repercussions under The reader can learn more about these repercussions under the , , , and tabs.
+The reader can learn more about these repercussions under the , , , and tabs.

-Furthermore, the negative impact of sexual assault upon the victim does not just have long-term physical affects, but it can also have long-term negative financial effects.
-There is a wide spectrum of potential financial implications upon the victim, and under thetab, the reader can learn more about this.
+Furthermore, the negative impact of sexual assault upon the victim does not just have long-term physical effects, but it can also have long-term negative financial effects.
+There is a wide spectrum of potential financial implications on the victim, and under thetab, the reader can learn more about this.
 For example, under the tab, the reader can learn more about the impact of sexual assault upon the victim’s student loan repayment obligations.
 Similarly, sexual assault can have a negative impact upon the victim’s standing with the Internal Revenue Service and other financial institutions.
 Thus, under the tab, the reader can learn more about the laws and rules that impact victims’ taxes.
 Finally, the financial effects of sexual abuse can be so catastrophic that the victim may have to file for bankruptcy.
-There are resources discussing the law and rules surrounding bankruptcy and consumer loans under the and tab.

 Additionally, a victim’s status as a victim of rape or domestic violence could have implications upon her rights to housing.
 For example, federal housing law prohibits landlords from denying federal housing benefits to victims of stalking or domestic violence because of the abuse.
 Furthermore, many women have been able to successfully argue that rape or domestic violence are specifically female problems and thus evicting a woman for being a victim of rape or domestic violence violates the anti-discrimination provisions of the Fair Housing Act.
 These federal protections of victims’ housing benefits are discussed further under thetab.
 Furthermore, many states secure additional rights for victims in addition to victims’ federal rights.
 These are discussed further under the tab.